awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    kubernetes   ClusterIP   10.100.0.1   <none>        443/TCP   28h
    ```

 1. \(Recommended\) To use some Amazon EKS add\-ons, or to enable individual Kubernetes workloads to have specific AWS Identity and Access Management \(IAM\) permissions, [create an IAM OpenID Connect \(OIDC\) provider](enable-iam-roles-for-service-accounts.md) for your cluster\.
 You only need to create an IAM OIDC provider for your cluster once\.
-To learn more about Amazon EKS add\-ons, see [Use AWSAPIs to install/update cluster components with EKS add\-ons](eks-add-ons.md)\.
+To learn more about Amazon EKS add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.
 To learn more about assigning specific IAM permissions to your workloads, see [IAM roles for service accounts](iam-roles-for-service-accounts.md)\.

 1. \(Recommended\) Configure your cluster for the Amazon VPC CNI plugin for Kubernetes plugin before deploying Amazon EC2 nodes to your cluster\.
 By default, the plugin was installed with your cluster\.
 When you add Amazon EC2 nodes to your cluster, the plugin is automatically deployed to each Amazon EC2 node that you add\.
 The plugin requires you to attach one of the following IAM policies to an IAM role:
 **[https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKS_CNI_Policy.html](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKS_CNI_Policy.html) managed IAM policy**